 Make new connections

 This is the best time to start networking.
 If you haven’t already got an active Linkedin account, this would be the time to sign up for one.
-Network in office with your fellow colleagues, these are the people who will become your professional contacts and possible mentors.
+Network in your office with your fellow colleagues, these are the people who will become your professional contacts and possible mentors.
 Connect with them virtually on LinkedIn (including your boss) share relevant content on your page to help your new colleagues get an insight into you.
 Also, your new designation will help you connect with a bunch of people working for companies similar to yours.
 So, don’t miss out on connecting with them too.

 Not sure how to network over LinkedIn?
 Well, here is a great video by Professor Heather Austin that gives you a step-by-step guide.